 A substantial portion of the analyzed tweets, comprising 45.39%, exhibited a positive sentiment.
-This observation highlights the presence of an optimistic and hopeful tone among Twitter users regarding Omicron vaccination (Qorib et al., 2023).
+This observation highlights the presence of an optimistic and hopeful tone among Twitter users regarding Omicron vaccination [27].
 The positivity likely emanates from a sense of trust in vaccination as an effective tool in countering the Omicron variant.
 Furthermore, it reflects the collective aspiration for a resolution to the enduring pandemic through the successful execution of widespread vaccination efforts.
-The introduction of COVID-19 vaccines brought a profound sense of relief to the general public worldwide (Albahli & Nawaz, 2023; Farghaly et al., 2023; Qorib et al., 2023).
+The introduction of COVID-19 vaccines brought a profound sense of relief to the general public worldwide [27-29].
 The rapid development, testing, and distribution of vaccines marked a pivotal moment in the ongoing battle against the global pandemic.
-These vaccines represented a beacon of hope, offering a tangible solution to curb the spread of the virus, reduce the severity of illness, and ultimately save lives
+These vaccines represented a beacon of hope, offering a tangible solution to curb the spread of the virus, reduce the severity of illness, and ultimately save lives.

 Approximately 33.87% of the analyzed tweets conveyed a negative sentiment.
 This negative sentiment can be attributed to a multifaceted set of factors, including concerns about vaccine safety, the propagation of misinformation, and the prevalence of vaccine hesitancy.
-People who are hesitant or refuse to vaccinate are perceived to have more selfinterest, demonstrate distrust to medical specialists and authorities, exhibit greater adherence to religious beliefs, and they harbor of conspiratorial and suspicious beliefs (Romate et al., 2022).
-The significant presence of negative sentiment highlights the tough challenges confronting public health authorities in their endeavors to address and mitigate vaccine-related apprehensions (Reñosa et al., 2022).
+People who are hesitant or refuse to vaccinate are perceived to have more self-interest, demonstrate distrust to medical specialists and authorities, exhibit greater adherence to religious beliefs, and harbor conspiratorial and suspicious beliefs [30].
+The significant presence of negative sentiment highlights the tough challenges confronting public health authorities in their endeavors to address and mitigate vaccine-related apprehensions [31].
 Furthermore, it underscores the pervasive influence of misinformation within vaccine discourse on social media platforms.

 A noteworthy portion of the tweets, constituting 20.73%, were classified as neutral in sentiment.
-These neutral sentiments are a representative of Twitter users who may adopt a relatively objective stance or choose not to express overtly emotional sentiments concerning Omicron vaccination (Mahyoob et al., 2022).
-This neutrality signifies the diversity of perspectives within the Twitter community and serves as a reminder that not all individuals engage in discourse through an emotional lens (Eom, Yun, & Byeon, 2022).
+These neutral sentiments are representative of Twitter users who may adopt a relatively objective stance or choose not to express overtly emotional sentiments concerning Omicron vaccination [9].
+This neutrality signifies the diversity of perspectives within the Twitter community and serves as a reminder that not all individuals engage in discourse through an emotional lens [32].
 These individuals tend to approach the topic with a sense of objectivity and refrain from conveying strong or emotionally charged opinions and sentiments.
 Therefore, this neutrality portrays that involved individuals are neither overly optimistic nor excessively pessimistic about the vaccination but may be considering the topic from a more balanced and pragmatic perspective.